Children's Literacy and Outreach

 EVERY CHILD READY TO READ @ YOUR LIBRARY

 Every Child Ready to Read is a project of the Public Library Association and the Association for Library Services to Children.
 Early literacy is what children know about reading and writing before they can actually read and write.
 Research shows that children get ready to read years before they start school.
 You can help your newborns through five-year-olds learn important skills now so that they can become good readers.

 Every Child Ready to Read is an early literacy program aimed at encouraging parents to engage in literacy-based activities with their children.
-Click here for our Six Steps to Getting Your Child Ready to Read handout!
+By talking, reading, writing, singing, and playing with your child every day you can help build literacy skills.
+Click here for the Every Child Ready to Read website.

 Sandusky Library has available "Every Child Ready to Read @ Your Library" Totes.
-These Totes, made possible through a Mylander Foundation grant, showcase the six essential pre-reading skills that a child must achieve in order to learn to read.
+These Totes, made possible through a Mylander Foundation grant, showcase the five essential pre-reading skills that a child must achieve in order to learn to read.
 The Totes are divided into two age categories: birth-2 years and 3-5 years.
 Each Tote contains books, activities, and supporting materials to help a parent or teacher teach the skill.
 The Totes can be reserved three months in advance and checked out for two weeks.
 They are available in Children’s Services.
 Free workshops are available for parent/caregiver groups and teachers.
-To schedule a free workshop for your group, please contact Cathy Krumholtz, Children's Librarian.
-For further information, stop by the Children's Services Desk or call Children's Services at 419-625-3834 and press Option 5.
+To schedule a free workshop for your group or for further information, stop by the Children's Services Desk or call Children's Services at 419-625-3834 and press Option 5.

 Please take the time to thoroughly check out our website.
 It has numerous links for teacher resources, local history, and research sites using only one simple address.

 THE FOLLOWING SCHOOL SERVICES ARE AVAILABLE AT SANDUSKY LIBRARY: